 The work of the AMP ultimately supports close to 300 mentoring relationships each year by working with eleven different programs.
 Many entities are involved with the AMP, including local government, religious, and nonprofit organizations, as well as the Alexandria City Public Schools, foundations, businesses, local elected leadership, and individual community members.

 Our mentoring programs vary in structure, though the minimum requirements for mentors include completing an application, a criminal background check, and the ability to commit to mentoring a child for at least one hour, once a week, for one year.

 - one-on-one mentoring or group mentoring

 - social or academic mentoring

-At the heart of all the AMP programs lies a common belief that mentoring positively impacts youth development, and that every child in the city of Alexandria who needs a mentor should have one.
+At the heart of all the AMP programs is the belief that every child in the city of Alexandria who needs a mentor should have one.